GitfInsight/DyerJonesEntertainment/README.md

 ## License

-This project is built for ConTempo Studios.
+This project is built for Dyer-Jones Entertainment.
 All rights reserved.